andrewtheiss/CommissionArt/documentation/NextSteps.md

- registering the profile in the profile hub, registering the SECOND profile if the user destination address doesn't have a profile and you are registering a piece on someone else's profile,
+ registering the profile in the profile-factory-and-registry, registering the SECOND profile if the user destination address doesn't have a profile and you are registering a piece on someone else's profile,

 TODO:
 Last and finally i need a way for any number of ArtCommissionHubs to be associated with a profile.
 When the ArtCommissionHub updates to a new user, i need that users profile to show all the recent art.
 I also need the ArtCommissionHub of the previous owner to be unregistered as they no longer are the owner of the ACH work.